 This article discusses #3 above: the deadline to enforce a mechanics lien.
 This is sometimes called the deadline to foreclose a lien or the deadline to bring an action to enforce a lien.
 For information about extending the deadline to file a mechanics lien, visit the mechanics lien resources and select the state in which your construction project is located.

 Only the law can grant permission to extend a mechanics lien

 Most states do not allow claimants to extend a mechanics lien.
 In these states, neither property owners nor lenders nor any other party involved in the construction project may enable a claimant to extend a lien.

-Below are explanations of the rules for extending mechanics liens in the six states that allow claimants to do so.
+Below are explanations of the rules for mechanics lien extensions in states that allow claimants to do so.

-Alaska requires lien claimants to enforce the lien within 6 months of filing the lien.
-If you record an extension notice within this 6 month period, you then have 6 months from the date that the extension notice is recorded to enforce the mechanics lien (AK § 34-35-080 (2)).
+Alaska’s lien law requires claimants to enforce the lien within 6 months of filing the lien.
+If you record an extension notice within this 6 month period, you then have 6 months from the date that the extension notice is recorded to enforce the mechanics lien (Alaska Stat. § 34-35-080 (2)).

-The extension notice must be recorded in the same office where the lien was recorded, and must show the recording date, book, and page or instrument number or serial number of the initial lien claim, as well as the amount of the lien claim.
+The extension notice must be recorded in the same office where the lien was recorded and must show the recording date, book, and page or instrument number or a serial number of the initial lien claim, as well as the amount of the lien claim.

 California requires lien claimants to enforce the lien within 90 days of filing the lien.
-This period can be extended if the property owner and the claimant agree to extend credit by recording a notice with the terms of the extension agreement (CA § 8460 (b)).
+This period can be extended if the property owner and the claimant both sign a written agreement to extend credit by recording a notice with the terms of the extension agreement (Cal.
+Civ.
+Code § 8460 (b)).
 The notice must be recorded within the original 90-day period.
 It can be recorded after that period only if no other person has purchased or acquired rights to the property.